2024 Toyota Owners 400

 The 2024 Toyota Owners 400 was a NASCAR Cup Series race held on March 31, 2024, at Richmond Raceway in Richmond, Virginia.
 Contested over 407 laps—extended from 400 laps due to an overtime finish, on the 0.75 mile (1.2 km) asphalt short track, it was the seventh race of the 2024 NASCAR Cup Series season.
 Denny Hamlin won the race.
 Joey Logano finished 2nd, and Kyle Larson finished 3rd.
 Martin Truex Jr. and Chase Elliott rounded out the top five, and Christopher Bell, William Byron, Brad Keselowski, Chris Buescher, and Tyler Reddick rounded out the top ten.

+This was the final running of the Richmond spring race, as it was replaced by a race at Autódromo Hermanos Rodríguez in 2025.

 Report

 Background

 Richmond Raceway, the track where the race was held.

 Richmond Raceway (RR) is a 0.75 miles (1.21 km), D-shaped, asphalt race track located just outside Richmond, Virginia in unincorporated Henrico County.
 It hosts the NASCAR Cup Series, NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.
 Known as "America's premier short track", it has formerly hosted events such as the International Race of Champions, Denny Hamlin Short Track Showdown, and the USAC sprint car series.
 Due to Richmond Raceway's unique "D" shape which allows drivers to reach high speeds, Richmond has long been known as a short track that races like a superspeedway.
 With its multiple racing grooves, and proclivity for contact Richmond is a favorite among NASCAR drivers and fans.